Aduda-Shem/Aduda-Shem/README.md

 ## WHOAMI
 <p>
-I am a computer programmer at heart with a cybersecurity background and I enjoy using my skills to craft functional code that solves problems.
+I am a computer programmer at heart with a cybersecurity background and I enjoy using my skills to craft functional code that solves problems and make work easier.
 —

 Hard-working, technical-minded and ready to learn/Implement.